 Yes, you read that correctly.
 Twitter sees at least 500 million tweets get posted daily.
 And while we’re not seeing all of those tweets on our feed, its users follow 700 odd pages on average.

 Unless you’re Nandos or Donald Trump, I just don’t see brands successfully competing with that.
 We, as an industry, are constantly talking about ways to reinvent the wheel, break through the noise, showcase individuality.
 As I see it, the road to getting noticed is long and winding unless you’re willing to invest the effort and money.

 I mean it when I say this, you can’t post on Twitter four times a month and expect to get results.
 Twitter is renowned for its fast-paced, bite-sized environment, meaning that brands are having to tweet six times per day just to see incremental growth.

 While there is a character limit, can you imagine having to conceptualise at least 126 posts per month, over and above the content you’re creating for your other social channels?
 If I had to create 126 posts only to receive a 0.05% engagement rate, I would reconsider my priorities.

 Paid media results.

 One of the more prominent benefits of Twitter is its affordability.
 Twitter is less competitive than Meta and LinkedIn, and thus, cheaper to reach your target audiences.

-However, if you look past the surface, the reason for this is because you’re looking at significantly smaller audience sizes.
+However, if you look past the surface, the reason for this is that you’re looking at significantly smaller audience sizes.
 The platform only has 396.5 million users, compared to Facebook with 2.2 billion.

 In the grand scheme of things, you are able to allocate less budget to the platform, but that budget would make a world of difference somewhere else.